terrificdm/cloudfrontCDK/README.md

-# This is a project for using CDK TypeScript to deploy CloudFront with Lambda@Edge and CloudFront Functions for a example website which consists of static content as well as dynamic content!
+# CLoudFront CDK Deployment

-This is a blank project for TypeScript development with CDK.
+This is a project for using CDK TypeScript to deploy CloudFront with Lambda@Edge and CloudFront Functions for a example website which consists of static content as well as dynamic content!

 # Build

 $ npm install -g aws-cdk

 $ npm install

 $ npm run build

 # Deploy

 $ cdk synth

 $ ckd deploy